ethereum-optimism/optimism-monorepo/packages/contracts-bedrock/scripts/upgrades/holocene/README.md

 # Holocene Upgrade

-This directory contains a repeatable task for upgrading an `op-contracts/v1.6.0` deployment to `op-contracts/v1.8.0`.
+This directory contains a repeatable task for:
+* upgrading an `op-contracts/v1.6.0` deployment to `op-contracts/v1.8.0`.
+* upgrading an `op-contracts/v1.3.0` deployment to `op-contracts/v1.8.0`, while retaining the `L2OutputOracle`.

 ## Dependencies